huginn/huginn/README.md

 Try Huginn on Heroku: [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy) (Takes a few minutes to setup.
 Read the [documentation](https://github.com/cantino/huginn/blob/master/doc/heroku/install.md) while you are waiting and be sure to click 'View it' after launch!)

-Huginn works on the free version of Heroku [with significant limitations](https://github.com/cantino/huginn/blob/master/doc/heroku/install.md).
-For non-experimental use, we strongly recommend Heroku's cheapest paid plan or our Docker container.
+Huginn launches on the free version of Heroku [with significant limitations](https://github.com/cantino/huginn/blob/master/doc/heroku/install.md).
+For non-experimental use, we strongly recommend Heroku's 1GB paid plan or our Docker container.

 Please see [the Huginn Wiki](https://github.com/cantino/huginn/wiki#deploying-huginn) for detailed deployment strategies for different providers.